 HELPING MORE KIDS

+The renovations enable us to help children with special needs beyond craniofacial conditions.
+Other non-profit health care organizations refer their most complicated pediatric dental cases to the Clinic.
+These children usually have medical or behavioral conditions that require specialized care.
 Many have severe dental decay, the most common chronic childhood disease.
 It causes pain, infection, premature tooth loss, and problems with growth and development.
-If their mouth always hurts, a child can’t learn and grow.
+If his or her mouth always hurts, a child can’t learn and grow properly.
 The Clinic is one of only a few dental practices in Lancaster County that participates in Medical Assistance programs.

 AMENITIES FOR FAMILIES